 Direct contact with your recipient

 You and your recipient may want to have direct contact with one another.
 In many cases, this is possible after a waiting period of at least one year, however each case is unique and waiting periods vary by country.
 Some countries do not allow direct contact between donors and recipients at any time.
 The confidentiality policies are in place to protect the privacy of both you and your recipient.

 Direct contact between donors and recipients is a choice, not an obligation.
 For many reasons, you or your recipient may choose to not have any contact with each other.
 Transplant and donation are very personal emotional experiences, which people deal with in different ways.

 Updates and anonymous contact with your recipient

-According to the confidentiality policies, some transplant centers may provide up to three anonymous updates on the status of the recipient within the first year after transplant.
+According to the confidentiality policies, some transplant centers may provide an anonymous update on the status of the recipient within the first year after transplant.
 Additionally, you and your recipient may have anonymous contact during the first year after transplant.
 This includes sending cards, letters, and gifts without revealing your identities.
+Only one gift is allowed to be sent and it cannot exceed $50 U.S. in value.
 However, some transplant centers do not provide updates or allow anonymous communication at any time.

 Within the first year of donating, transplant centers in most countries will allow anonymous contact.
 Anonymous contact means that you cannot include any information that could reveal your identity.
 All letters, cards, and gifts must be sent through your donor center and your communications will be checked to ensure that no identifying details are shared.

-Here are some guidelines for anonymous contact with your recipient:
+Here are some policies for anonymous contact with your recipient: